 All youth experience a range of challenges as they transition from childhood to adolescence to adulthood, but youth in care face a unique set of circumstances.
 They haven’t had the same opportunities, experiences and role models as youth in the general population.
 Youth in care have poorer health, especially mental health, and have limited education and employment options as they grow older.

 Only one in five youth in care graduates from high school, compared to three out of four youth in the general population.

 The Representative strives to ensure services for youth in care leading up to and beyond the age of 19 to support a steady transition to independence.

-As of July 3, 2019, the Representative can advocate for young adults between the ages of 19 and 23 who have aged out of care and who are on or eligible for an Agreement with Young Adults (AYA), or who are on or eligible for a provincial post-secodary tuition waiver.
+As of July 3, 2019, the Representative can advocate for young adults between their 19th and 27th birthdays who have aged out of care and who are on or eligible for an Agreement with Young Adults (AYA), or who are on or eligible for a provincial post-secondary tuition waiver.

 Young adults are presumed to be capable of making decisions regarding their lives.
 Self-advocacy can be an important aspect of a young adult’s dignity and self-determination.

 Where direct advocacy is required, advocates will help to ensure the young adult’s voice is heard, their rights are upheld and any preferences, wishes or desires are considered in the decision making process.